Auto Claims - Kentucky Farm Bureau

 If property is stolen from my insured vehicle, is the loss covered by my auto policy?

 There are restrictions to coverage for certain types of equipment under the auto policy.
 Other personal property items are typically covered under your homeowners policy.
-Please contact your Claim Representative for additional information.
+Please contact your Claims representative for additional information.

 What if the other party involved in the accident files a lawsuit against me?

-Should any party allege that you or any insured under your policy is responsible for bodily injury or property damage, Kentucky Farm Bureau will conduct an investigation to assess the allegations.
-If you receive notice of a lawsuit filed against you, please notify your KFB agent and claims representative immediately, and forward any documents you receive to them as soon as possible.
+Should any party allege that you or any insured under your policy is responsible for bodily injury or property damage, Kentucky Farm Bureau will investigate to assess the allegations.
+If you receive notice of a lawsuit filed against you, please notify your KFB Insurance agent and Claims representative immediately, and forward any documents you receive to them as soon as possible.